Tuesday is more nothing, stroll the beach, swim in the ocean, beer at the bar, then an afternoon of hazy laze.

 Janah, “Beer sounds enticing, Eloise?”

 Daphne, “I’m chilling by the pool.
-Any girls who care to swim or sun clothing free, I promise to ogle shamelessly.”
+Any girls who care to swim or sun, I promise to ogle shamelessly.”

 Lunch is delivered, unfortunate for the room service guys, the girls are still dressed, mostly.
 Ellen directs traffic, signs the tab, adds forty in cash, they go away happy.

-After she, too, is nude, the day slides along.
+Girls wander between the pool and the spread on the table, the day slides along.
 Some lounge and chat, others play in the pool, loungers swap with players and repeat.
 By three thirty, it’s time for showers and naps.
-Girls return to their original rooms for a lazy late afternoon doze.
+Girls return to their original rooms for a lazy afternoon doze.